Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 	1. If suspected bacterial after LP, treat with antibiotics empirically, shift after culture.
 Early [[Dexamethasone]] is recommended to reduce risk of mortality (Step pneumo) and hearing loss (H Influenza) *before* antibiotics.
 See [[#Management of Bacterial Meningitis]]
 	2. If suspected viral after LP, provide antibiotics until cultures are negative.
 Support, or acyclovir if [[Sexually Transmitted Disease#Genital herpes:|HSV]]

+If bacteria, and culture has come:
+1. If [[Neisseria Meningitidis]], **droplet precautions** for 23 hours
+2. Close contacts receive prophylaxis due to possible outbreaks

 ## Management of Bacterial Meningitis
 Treatment is **antibiotics**:
 - Due to culture taking days, cannot wait for culture to drive choice of drug